mirzawaqasahmed/f5-big-iq-lab/docs/class02/module5/lab2.rst

 *********************************************************

-To update configuration pushed by the orchestrator, we will update the file called **08-create-Azure-auto-scaling.yml**.
-Use your favorite editor to update it
+To update configuration pushed by the orchestrator, we will update the file called **08-create-azure-auto-scaling.yml**.
+Use your favorite editor to update it.

 Look for this section in the file: